GorNishanov/try_cast/try_cast_r2.md

 has potential of injecting a data race.
 Cpp core guidelines recommend catching exception by const reference.

-In this paper we only offer a `try_cast` API that offer an ability to inspect, but not modify stored exception.
+In this paper we only offer a `exception_ptr_cast` API that offer an ability to inspect, but not modify stored exception.
 If in the future, we will discover an important use case that requires changing the stored exception a different API with lengthier and less convenient name, say `try_cast_mutable` or something along those lines can be added.